Engineering Science B. Sc

 University entrance qualification obtained at a school in Germany or abroad

 Prospective students with an international university entrance qualification (foreign students) must generally request preliminary examination documentation from uni-assist in advance.Applicants with an Austrian university entrance qualification must include proof of successful completion of the subject “Descriptive Geometry” with their application (document relevant for admission!) and provide evidence of this by the application deadline at the latest.
-Please check whether the subject “Descriptive Geometry” is recognized as proof in your university entrance qualification (or write to studium(at)tum.de and attach your certificate).
+Please check whether the subject “Descriptive Geometry” is recognized as proof in your university entrance qualification (or write to studium@tum.de and attach your certificate).
 The regulations can also be found here.

 - English and German language skills